vahana/_prf/README.txt

 Pyramid RESTful Framework is designed to help coding REST CRUD endpoints with couple of lines of code.

-In the "main" declare your resources:
+In the "main" function of your pyramid app declare your resources:

 def main():
   ...